prajwal-stha/technical-assessment-python/README.md

 ## Installation
 - Clone repository from [github](https://github.com/prajwal-stha/technical-assessment-python.git)
 - Go to cloned directory where docker compose file is
+- In requirements.txt, change the token in url provided through email, token starts with ghp_ and ends before @github
 - Now build the docker compose using
 ```bash
 docker compose up webb